Understanding Alchemical Theory

 When you make or take an alchemical spagyric (a tincture, essence, elixir or other preparation), how is it prepared and what is it made of?

-A simple way to think of this, is to imagine that we take our First Matter (a plant, animal, mineral or metal in it's raw state), and reduce it down to it's most essential parts: there will always be present a spirit (a liquor or strong volatile liquid), a soul (an oil or oil-like component) and a body (mineral component).
-These are further outlined below.
+The Tria Prima are three components of all living things in the animal, mineral and vegetable realms.
+A simple way to think of this, is to imagine that we take our First Matter (a plant, animal or mineral in it's raw state), and reduce it down to it's most essential parts through spagyric operations: there will always be present a spirit (a liquor or strong volatile liquid), a soul (an oil or oil-like component) and a body (mineral component).

 Mercury - Vehicle of Spirit | Animating Life Force | Volatile Liquor